Skip to main content

 Edgar Chaparro / Unsplash

 When drunk neat, vodka is most often chilled to smooth out its flavors and remove any harsh notes.
 But this isn’t essential, especially if you have a really good vodka.
 Most often, though, you’ll want to cool the vodka down before drinking it.
 One easy and popular way to do this is to simply put the whole bottle into the freezer, where it won’t freeze due to its high alcohol content.
-You can pull out the bottle whenever you want to pour out a measure and it will be nicely chilled.
+You can pull out the bottle whenever you want to pour out a measure, and it will be nicely chilled.

 Another option is to serve the vodka over ice, though this adds water to the spirit as the ice melts.
-Some people prefer to drink vodka this way, but others find the wateriness detracts from the experience, so they prefer to chill the bottle instead.
+Personally, I prefer to drink vodka this way, but others find the wateriness detracts from the experience, so they prefer to chill the bottle instead.
 You can sip the vodka gradually to experience its flavors — it’s particularly interesting to try this with vodkas made from different base spirits, such as comparing corn-based vodkas to potato-based vodkas.

 Picking the right vodka for you

 Even though the vodka is created to simply be the alcohol addition to your favorite cocktail, with no discernible flavor, you shouldn’t grab the first bottle you see on the shelf.
-While you don’t need to buy a high-end, premium expression, you definitely shouldn’t head towards the bottom shelf.
+While you don’t need to buy a high-end, premium expression, you definitely shouldn’t head toward the bottom shelf.
 You’ll regret it when your cocktail has unnecessarily harsh heat.
 A middle-of-the-road bottle of vodka works well for mixing.

 Christopher Osburn